 3 dos and don’ts for cleaning your engine compartment

-The fit and finish of a car’s exterior often gets all the attention, and most gearheads will debate polishes and paint protectants for hours on end.
+The fit and finish of a car’s exterior often gets all the attention, and most gearheads will debate cleaning materials like polishes and paint protectants for hours on end.
 If you want to find who is really detail-oriented at a car show, don’t look at the hood—look under the hood.
 A spotless engine bay is tough to achieve and even harder to maintain.
 It’s worth it, though, because a clean engine compartment is not only attractive but also conducive to spotting any leaks or issues when they start, rather than leaving them to be camouflaged by grime.

 If your engine is a dingy, oily mess and you want to bring it back to a respectable condition, here are a few tips.

 If the engine is running smoothly, I’m hesitant to take anything apart to clean it, and I’d recommend you think the same way.
 The old adage of “if it ain’t broke, don’t fix it” has treated me well for many years.
 However, to get a deep clean you must dive deep.
 Before you start, grab your camera and snap a picture.

 Even if you have a great memory and a wealth of reference materials, a photo can still prove invaluable.
 Sometimes, all it takes is a simple glance at a “before” picture to know where that hose with the weird bend was attached.
 It also serves as great evidence of the improvement you make.

 It’s on a shelf at every auto parts store—you’ll be tempted to grab that aerosol can of foaming degreaser and pretend you are the greatest graffiti artist known to man as you fog the entire engine compartment.
 Don’t do it.